 "Occasionally there are sickening stories in our local media highlighting the scams that have been carried out on vulnerable older people.
-We have already introduced a number of 'no cold calling' zones across Newcastle, where such scams are more likely to be tried, but we will continue to raise awareness about scams and pursue the perpetrators through Trading Standards".
+We have already introduced several 'no cold calling' zones across Newcastle, where such scams are more likely to be tried, but we will continue to raise awareness about scams and pursue the perpetrators through Trading Standards".

 The Service also continued to promote the general awareness with consumers through the development of our programme of No Cold Calling Zones.
-The Service successfully consulted and implemented on the extension and consolidation of a number of No Cold Calling Zones.
-There are, now a total of 34 such zones now implemented in Newcastle which cover some 81,181 households.
+The Service successfully consulted and implemented a new No Cold Calling Zones.
+There are, now a total of 33 such zones now implemented in Newcastle which cover some 84,799 households.
 Fifteen of our wards: Parklands, Walkergate, Benwell & Scotswood, Kenton, North Jesmond, South Jesmond, Chapel, Dene and South Gosforth, Blakelaw, West Fenham, Byker, Castle, Fawdon & West Gosforth, Kingston Park South and Newbiggin Hall and Gosforth are now completely covered by No Cold Calling Zones.
+A new zone has recently been implemented in Manor Park.